 - savings accounts for big goals like a vacation, home downpayment, college fund

 - debt payoff goals including credit cards and student loans

 - combined net worth, including savings, investments, and real estate

-What budgeting tools are available for couples?
+What budgeting apps are available for couples?

 Many personal finance tools such as YNAB allow for multiple account access.
 Both couples can log in to review recent activities.

 For a dedicated smartphone app, Honeydue is the most popular.
 Top features include bill tracking and a new shared cash bank account.
-(This might be a good replacement for couples who used to share accounts with Simple bank.)

-Google Sheets is the most flexible and collaborative budgeting tool for couples
+Spreadsheets are the most flexible and collaborative budgeting tool for couples

 Only spreadsheets are flexible enough to track the many ways modern couples want to manage their money together and/or separately.